Al-Salam FC: History

-The poor tournament for Wau Salaam continued with heavy defeats in their next two games (7–1 to Young Africans S.C.) and (5–0 to Atletico Olympic F.C.), but in the previous match Wau Salaam's Khamis Deshama Ulama made history by becoming the first ever South Sudanese footballer to score in an international football tournament.
-Wau Salaam got out at the first round.
+The poor tournament for Al-Salam continued with heavy defeats in their next two games (7–1 to Young Africans S.C.) and (5–0 to Atletico Olympic F.C.), but in the previous match Al-Salam's Khamis Deshama Ulama made history by becoming the first ever South Sudanese footballer to score in an international football tournament.
+Al-salam were out at the first round.

-In 2016 Wau Salaam beat Wanyjok F.C.
+In 2016 Al-Salam beat Wanyjok F.C.
 4–0 in South Sudan League qualification which was hosted in Aweil.
-They also thrashed Islah F.C. in penalties in the final.
-Wau Salaam won the South Sudan National Cup after beating Young Stars FC of Torit 3–0 in the final.
+They also beat Islah F.C. in penalties in the final.
+Al-Salam won the South Sudan National Cup after beating Young Stars FC of Torit 3–0 in the final.

 In 2017 they won the double South Sudan National Cup and the South Sudan Football Championship respectively.